-The Belvedere is a historic hotel and venue in downtown Baltimore, MD.
-This photo was taken at night from the street below.
-The silhouette worked best here as it allowed us to expose for both the backlight from the chandelier, as well as the light from the hotel's sign out front.
+The Belvedere is a historic hotel and venue in downtown Baltimore, Maryland.
+This wedding silhouette image was taken at night from the street below.
+The silhouette worked best here as it allowed us to expose both the backlight from the chandelier and the light from the hotel's sign out front.

 The texture of the building was nice to show and not be too dark by making the shutter speed too quick.

-The most important component when capturing silhouettes shots like this with two people is creating shape.
-By asking the bride to lift her leg up, we introduce fun and whimsical feeling for the photo.
-The posing has functionality as well as it creates more shape that contrasts the couple's silhouette from the background.
-This creates a more dynamic image by adding more lines and curvature to the shape of their silhouette.
+Creating shape is the most essential component when capturing silhouette shots like with this wedding couple.
+We introduce a fun and whimsical feeling for the photo by asking the bride to lift her leg.
+The posing has functionality, creating more shape that contrasts the couple's silhouette from the background.
+This creates a more dynamic image by adding more lines and curvature to the formation of their silhouette.

-A Flashpoint 360 ws flash was placed directly behind the couple firing at ½ power in order to create a silhouette.
+A Flashpoint 360 Ws flash was placed directly behind the couple, firing at ½ power to create a silhouette.
 We chose 5.6 aperture, so the middle of the chandelier and the railing were in focus to show the details of the building.

-A single speedlight at full power was placed behind the couple which gave them an even glow around their bodies.
-The posing for this photo was a bit more intimate and did not use empty space between the subjects.
+A single speedlight was used at full power and was placed behind the couple, which gave them an even glow around their bodies.
+The posing for this photo was more intimate and did not use empty space between the subjects.
 They were exposed relatively well enough for us to see the contrast between the dark suit and white dress.

-It is important to make sure the light doesn't poke through the stomach or shoulders on this shot from an elevated angle.
+It is vital to ensure the light doesn't poke through the stomach or shoulders on this shot from an elevated angle.